AshwathNagarajan/AI-Notes-Generator/README.md

 ## Acknowledgments

 - Built with FastAPI, React, and MongoDB
-- AI powered by Google Gemini
+- AI powered by Meta Mistral 7B
 - UI components from Lucide React and Tailwind CSS
 - Voice processing with Python SpeechRecognition
 - PDF processing with PyPDF2 and pdfplumber